teodesian/playwright-perl/README.md

 Hop into the playwright slack, and check out the #playwright-perl channel therein.
 I'm watching that space and should be able to answer your questions. https://aka.ms/playwright-slack

+Apparently Microsoft is trying to migrate to Github's built in forums, so I've activated discussions on this project too (see the tab at the top).